Eco-Friendly meets the highest quality

 MUSEA offers matting services to help take the presentation of your images to another level.
 We take our fine art prints and custom mat them to accent the beauty of your work.
 Matting also provides an added layer of protection for our prints because it encourages people to touch the mat board instead of the surface of the paper.
 Oil from people's skin can leave marks on the paper, so this is a way to make sure your prints keep looking pristine for years to come.

 We do a lot of custom matting at MUSEA.
 If you have a need or creative idea on how to present your matted images, we can usually produce it for you.
-We can do horizontal images in vertical mats, square images in rectangular mats, rectangular images in square mats, and we can bottom weight a print inside of a mat, so that you have more room at the bottom margin than anywhere else.
+We can do horizontal images in vertical mats, multiple opening mats, square images in rectangular mats, Circle Mats, rectangular images in square mats, and we can bottom weight a print inside of a mat, so that you have more room at the bottom margin than anywhere else.
 We can also do small prints in large mats for an artistic look.

 If you have an idea email us and we'll see if we can do it!